viktorb1/viktorb.me/content/_index.md

 This website is empty for now.
 Feel free to visit the links in the sidebar while I finish setting things up.

-In the meantime, here is some code to read:
+In the meantime, here is some code I wrote:

 ```python
 def cloneGraph(self, node: 'Node') -> 'Node':